-1) The use of legitimate self-defence by a proportionate reaction linked to a direct, serious and imminent threat, as legally required.
-These circumstances where self-defence could be needed are a failure of prevention.
-If they nevertheless occur, using nonviolent means, they should never result in acts of killing or maining.
-Thereafter, whatever the result of legitimate defence may be, an independent judicial control over it is part of the rule of law.

-Similarly, because it highly impacts on the rights to life and to personal integrity, any use of force by officials or by any one as it also impedes on the right to security, should be avoided or highly limited.
-We recall that States have a duty of exemplarity regarding fundamental value and respect of human rights.
-Outmost attention is therefore to be given to prevent situations which may thereafter result in loss or losses of lives or in any type of maiming.
-Failures of prevention shall be regularly monitored to extract lessons learned and instigate changes in policies.
-Methods used when the use of force is required and legitimate should be inspired by non-violent techniques as used by civil society: force is not violence as long as it causes no harm.
+- The use of legitimate self-defence, by a proportionate reaction linked to a direct, serious 1) and imminent threat as legally required.
+The circumstances where self-defence may be needed are always a failure of prevention: failure that should be thoroughly analysed to extract lessons learned and design more accurate policies.
+If these circumstances nevertheless occur, using nonviolent means, reaction should never result in killing or maining.
+Thereafter and whatever the result of legitimate defence, an independent judicial control over it is part of the rule of law.
+Similarly, because it highly impacts on the rights to life, personal integrity and security, any use of force by officials or any one shall be avoided, or highly limited.
+We recall that States have a duty of exemplarity regarding fundamental values and respect of human rights.
+Outmost attention is therefore to be given to prevent situations which may result in loss or losses of lives or in any type of maiming.
+Failures of prevention shall be thoroughly monitored to extract lessons learned and instigate changes in policies.
+Methods used when the use of force is nevertheless needed should be inspired by non-violent techniques as used by civil society: force is not violence as long as it causes no harm.
 Again, any official use of force should be monitored by a totally independent mechanism.
-We encourage the creation of police complain courts, having investigative and decisional powers, yet being totally separated from the police and public ministries.

-Death penalty, if ever permissible, is however a major and definitive breach of the right to life and of numerous other human rights.
-More often than not, it is also considered as an inhumane, cruel and degrading treatment5.
-It is the worst example of respect for the right to life a State and a nation can give and thus, unworthy and lacking the necessary dignity, moral standards and exemplarity required of any authoritative power.
+We encourage the creation of police complain courts, having investigative and decisional powers, yet being totally separated and independent from police and prosecutors. - Death penalty, if ever permissible, is however a major and definitive breach of the right to life and of numerous other human rights, including of other persons.
+It is also considered as being an inhumane, cruel and degrading treatment5.
+It is the worst example of respect for the right to life a State and a nation can give.
+Preventive effects being undemonstrated, it is unworthy and lacks the necessary dignity, the moral standards and exemplarity required of any authoritative power.
+Death penalty is not compatible with the Sustainable Development Goals (SDG) as these grant universal development: to "leave no one behind" is development and rehabilitation for all.

-2) Death penalty is not compatible with the Sustainable Development Goals (SDG) as these grant universal development (to leave no one behind): development for all.
-The SDG's as unanimously adopted, also require "significant reduction of violence and related killings (SDG 16.1)": it includes State killings.
+The SDG's, unanimously adopted, require "significant reduction of violence and related killings (SDG 16.1)": it includes State killings.

-3) Powers of war, as conceded by humanitarian law permit, as an exception to the right to life and under certain circumstances only, the taking of the life of soldiers.
-Seeing peace and respect of life prevail - always - and thus nullifying this exception is one of the objectives of the Center for Global Nonkilling and shall be a purpose for humanity, for the sake of life as for the sake of peace.
+3) Powers of war, as conceded by humanitarian law as an exception to the right to life, permit under certain circumstances only, the taking of the life of soldiers.
+Seeing peace and respect of life prevail - always - and nullifying this exception is one of the objectives of the Center for Global Nonkilling and shall be a purpose for humanity, for the sake of life as for the sake of peace.